quanhoang-pm/quanhoang-pm.github.io/_posts/2020-05-10-ubuntu-installation-in-dual-boot-mode.md

 The overall process might be as follows:
 - [Create a live USB stick][link:create-live-usb] by Startup Disk Creator (in Ubuntu OS).
 The USB will be renamed _automatically_.
+- Plug in the USB, access UEFI/BIOS by one of following methods:
+  + (Windows) Settings / Update & Security / Recovery / Advanced start-up / Restart Now,
-- Plug in the USB, restart your computer, press `Esc` then `F9` to access Boot device option.
+  + Restart your computer, press `Esc` / `F2` / `F9`  to access Boot device option (based on desktop's manufacturers).
 - [Remove / resize the obsolete operating systems][link:GParted] (e.g., Windows OS) by GParted.
 - Install the new Ubuntu OS by following [the instruction][link:install-OS].
 Always choose **Something else** to manually set up your partition.